Kevin Kumashiro: Biography

+Kumashiro received his Ph.D. in educational policy studies from the School of Education at the University of Wisconsin-Madison in 2000.
+In the same year, he published the influential article "Toward a Theory of Anti-Oppressive Education".

 Idea of Education

 Kumashiro's idea of education and role of the teacher is to empower the student and be an anti-oppressive educator.
 The definition of anti-oppressive education according to the Center of Anti-Oppressive Education, founded by Kumashiro:

 Anti-oppressive education is premised on the notion that many traditional and commonsense ways of engaging in "education" actually contribute to oppression in schools and society.
 Furthermore, anti-oppressive education is premised on the notion that many commonsense ways of "reforming education" actually mask the oppressions that need to be challenged.
 What results is a deep commitment to changing how we think about and engage in many aspects of education, from curriculum and pedagogy, to school culture and activities, to institutional structure and policies.
 Perhaps more importantly, what results is a deep commitment to exploring perspectives on education that do not conform to what has become "common sense" in the field of education.
 Anti-oppressive education expects to be different, perhaps uncomfortable, and even controversial.

 Through the spread of Anti-Oppressive Education, Kumashiro wants to challenge all forms of oppression in classrooms, both intentional and unintentional.